stac47/stac47.github.io/_posts/2022-07-03-git-revert-rebase.markdown

 73f06e9 (main) HEAD@{4}: checkout: moving from topic to main
 ```

-Starting from `main`, the commits whose message are "m4' and "m5" are applied
+Starting from `main`, the commits whose messages are "m4' and "m5" are applied
 successively on top of main.

 Of course the command for such a simple rebase is a bit too verbose and git has